msa-em/cell-browser/00_index.md

 Together, these features make virtual microscopy useful for the critical appraisal of observational studies.
 Using this approach, an original claim of reovirus-induced endoplasmic reticulum remodeling was reexamined.
 Virtual microscopy subjects the results of qualitative experiments to unbiased peer review by giving readers direct access to the data.
 While data visualization can be refined to minimize subjective biases, the interpretation of data inevitably reflects the author's perspective.
-Virtual microscopy allows readers to draw their own conclusions from the same data.
+Virtual microscopy allows readers to interpret the same data as the author and draw their own conclusions.

 +++